-Do you expect happiness to come in your life?
-Will it come after retirement?
-Or when you get a new job?
+Do you expect happiness to come into your life?
+Do you think it will come after retirement?
+Do you expect it to come to your life as soon as you get a new job?
 Or when you get married?
 Or divorce maybe?

 2. Happiness depends on events

-3. Happiness depends on wealth
+3. Happiness depends on your wealth

-Wealth is good since it makes life more comfortable.
+Wealth is good since it makes our life more comfortable.
 It can be fun, but it does not bring happiness.
 To some extent, everyone is aware of this, but most people still live with the belief that material values are the basis of happiness.

 4. Happiness comes from outside sources

-It is true that a good relationship can bring happiness, but above all you must be happy within yourself.
+It is true that a good relationship can bring happiness, but above all, you must be happy within yourself.
 Have you ever been unhappy next to a good person?
 Even family can be a source of unhappiness.
 If you cannot create happiness inside you, then you can not get it from outside sources.

 5. Fighting bad things brings happiness

-Copyright © 2016 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.